WinVector/Examples/versioning_data/Please_Version_Data.md

 | 2024-08-02 | Lyd                                                  | 6:30 pm |        213 |

-Our business goal is to build a model relating attendance to popcorn sales, and then apply this model to future data to predict future popcorn sales (allowing us to staff, purchase, and predict revenue).
+Our business goal is to build a model relating attendance to popcorn sales, which we will apply to future data in order to predict future popcorn sales.
+This allows us to plan staffing and purchasing, and also to predict snack bar revenue.

-In the above example data all dates in August of 2024 are “in the past” (available as training and test/validation data) and all dates in September of 2024 are “in the future” (dates we want to make predictions for).
-The movie attendance service we are subscribing to supplies: past schedules, past attendance, future schedules, and (estimated) future attendance.
+In the above example data, all dates in August of 2024 are “in the past” (available as training and test/validation data) and all dates in September of 2024 are “in the future” (dates we want to make predictions for).
+The movie attendance service we are subscribing to supplies

+- past schedules
+- past (recorded) attendance
+- future schedules, and
+- (estimated) future attendance.

 ### The fly in the ointment

-The above already has the flaw we are warning about: we have mixed “past attendance” and “(estimated) future attendance.”
-In machine learning modeling we want our explanatory variables (in this case attendance) to be produced the same way when *training* a model as when *applying* the model.
-Here in the past we are using recorded attendance, and in the future we are using some sort of estimated future attendance.
+The above already has the flaw we are warning about: **we have mixed *past attendance* and *(estimated) future attendance*.** In machine learning modeling we want our explanatory variables (in this case attendance) to be produced the same way when *training* a model as when *applying* the model.
+Here, we are using recorded attendance for the past, and some sort of estimated future attendance for the future.
 Without proper care, these are *not* necessarily the same thing.

 ### Continuing the example